 "Non sai guidare.
 Non puoi ancora ottenere una licenza.
 Mi hai detto che eri troppo giovane per ottenere una patente.
-(You don't know how to drive.
+(You are a helper.
+You don't know how to drive.
 You can't get a license yet.
 You told me you were too young to get a license.)

 She stared at him, her mouth set.
 He stared back.
 This wasn't about the \$500 or a driver's license; this was about trust.
-Did she trust her 16-year-old son to make critical decisions for the family?
-The answer wasn't obvious--Vinny was supporting them; he was already earning three or four times on the trucks what she earned in the factory; the children, especially Joanne and Sandy (Alessandra), thought of him as their father.
+Did she trust her 15-year-old son to make critical decisions for the family?
+The answer wasn't obvious--Vinny was supporting them; he was already earning three or four times on the trucks what she earned in the factory; the children, especially Joanne and Alessandra, thought of him as their father.

-"Zio Tode (Uncle Tode ...
-Salvatore) is going to drive," he answered her in English.
+"Zio Tore (Uncle Salvatore) is going to drive," he answered her in English.
 "He already said okay.
 I'll do the loading and unloading until I can get my license.
 Tom can help when he's not in school, in the mornings and at night."

-(He knew she understood more English than she let on.)
+He knew she understood more English than she let on.

-"Zio Tode...," she hissed scornfully.
-"Ha una licenza?
-(Does he have a license?)"
+"Zio Tore...," she hissed scornfully.
+"Ha una licenza officiale?
+(Does he have a real license?)"

-Vinny didn't answer; he didn't anyone questioning him even her.
-Zio Tode had shown him something that looked like a driver's license, but he couldn't be sure if it was valid.
-It didn't matter--Zio Tode looked old enough to drive, that was all that counted.
-The police were lazy, they didn't care about driver's licenses.
+Vinny didn't answer.
+He didn't like anyone questioning him, even her.
+Salvatore had shown him something that looked like a driver's license, but he couldn't be sure if it was valid.
+It didn't matter.
+Zio Tode looked old enough to drive, that was all that counted.
+The police were lazy and corrupt; they didn't care about driver's licenses.